A tragic secret held 43 years ends in conviction

 “It was a shame I felt all of those years, along with confusion and fear,” Stawicki says from his home in North Carolina.
 “I didn’t know what was happening then.
 I was scared to tell anyone.
 I was completely frozen.
 I heard you become frozen or you run.
 My body didn’t do that.
 I couldn’t run.
 I knew others were feeling the same, but I wasn’t sure.
 You could see it in their eyes, but no one spoke about it.
 I locked it up in a little box for over 40 years.”

 The abuse started around 1978 when Stawicki was just 10.
-His father signed him up at Wilmington Boy Scout Troop 518, later becoming High Adventure Camp.
+His father signed him up at Wilmington Boy Scout Troop 518 in North Carolina, later becoming High Adventure Camp.

 “I was in Webelos and had joined the other local Boy Scout troop, but the leader was more about hunting and that kind of stuff, old Southern discipline stuff.
 I didn’t say ‘yes sir’ to him, and he freaked out, so I didn’t want to go back.
 Peter had a different troop a little further away.
 I was able to try out for it, and then I joined.”